 Sundardeep Women Fish Farmer Cooperative in the Chitwan district in Nepal, is engaged in carp farming integrated with vegetable production.
 Sundardeep was founded in 2012 and unites 25 female fish farmers.
 Sundardeep closely cooperates with other women fish farmer cooperatives in the region: Kapia Women Cooperative and Sri Churiya Cooperative.
 297 women fish farmers and their families benefit from the activities from Sundardeep.

 With the support of ESFIM, the Agriculture and Forestry University (AFU) in Nepal and Sundardeep partnered in 2016 to conduct a fish market and value chain analysis for carp.
-The ESFIM project builds further upon strengthening capacity development projects from the Finnish agri-agency for Food and Forest Development (FFD).
+The ESFIM project built further upon strengthening capacity development projects from the Finnish agri-agency for Food and Forest Development (FFD).
 These projects have supported the initiation of small-scale commercial ponds and integrated production of carp with vegetable farming.
-Economic research on improvement of the sourcing of fingerlings and insights in consumer demand however are needed to improve the market position of women fish farmers of Sundardeep.
-This research is supported by ESFIM.
-With the insights and information gathered, Sundardeep and the other women cooperatives and groups can better plan their fish production.
-Further, market and price information can be used to develop the marketing and sales efforts of all the beneficiaries.
-The results will be shared with different relevant stakeholders and provide necessary input to promote evidence-based policy making.
-Dissemination of results among other women fish farmers cooperatives and other stakeholders in Nepal will also be organised through the Fishery Association of Nepal (FAN).
+Economic research on improvement of the sourcing of fingerlings and insights in consumer demand however was needed to improve the market position of women fish farmers of Sundardeep.
+The results showed that there is an urgent need to adopt a strategy and action plan for disaster-risk reduction and to build resilience along the entire carp value chain.
+Further, there is a need to develop technical capacities, especially among hatcheries and nurseries in order to meet the demands for fish seed.
+Technical capacity development (water quality management, disease management and processing techniques) along the entire supply chain is important for sustainable and climate-smart aquaculture activities and to ensure good, healthy fish products availability on the market.
+In this respect, regulatory policies should be better implemented and introduced where they are lacking.
+With the insights and information gathered, Sundardeep and the other women cooperatives and groups can now better plan their fish production.
+Further, market and price information is used to develop the marketing and sales efforts of all the beneficiaries.
+The results have been shared with different relevant stakeholders and provide necessary input to promote evidence-based policy making.